christian-mall/tangible-interaction-with-busts-and-statues/README.md

 The reader which is connected to a PC via a serial connection or network connection can serve either as a pure reader or a writer/reader device.
 The application that is running on the PC sends commands and data to the reader and gets data back from the reader.
 These commands can e. g. be the readout of all of the ID numbers from the transponders within the reading range or to write data onto the transponder.
 The reader then encodes these commands and modulates them onto a magnetic or electromagnetic alternating field.
 This alternating field additionally serves the purpose of providing the transponders with energy (this is the case for passive transponders; there are also active transponders which have their own power supply).
 All transponders which are within the field of the reader receive the transmitted commands and data and send their individual answers back to the reader.
 Typically, a transponder consists of a microchip and a coupling unit.
 This coupling unit can either be a coil or an antenna.

-The products that were used in this project are
+The products that were used in this project are:

 * an "ARDUINO MEGA 2560 REV3"
 * the "RFID-RC522" as the reader
-* simple plastic transponders which contain a coil.
+* simple plastic transponders which contain a coil

 The next step was to connect the reader to the Arduino.
 The following figure shows the wiring diagram.